Lucy Hay, Countess of Carlisle

 Lucy Hay, Countess of Carlisle (1599 – 5 November 1660) was an English courtier known for her beauty and wit.
 She was involved in many political intrigues during the English Civil War.

 Life

 She was born Lady Lucy Percy, the second daughter of Henry, Earl of Northumberland (the famous "Wizard Earl") and his wife Lady Dorothy Devereux.
 In 1617, she became the second wife of James Hay, 1st Earl of Carlisle.
 Her charms were celebrated in verse by contemporary poets, including Thomas Carew, William Cartwright, Robert Herrick and Sir John Suckling, and by Sir Toby Matthew in prose.

 In 1626, she was appointed Lady of the Bedchamber to Henrietta Maria, Queen of England.
 She soon became a favourite of the queen, and participated in two of her famous masque plays.
+When she fell ill with smallpox in 1628, Henrietta Maria was concerned for her welfare.
+Lucy was attended by the royal physicians Matthew Lister and Théodore de Mayerne, and completed her recovery at Penshurst Place with her sister Dorothy Sidney, Countess of Leicester.
+At her return to court, Henrietta Maria allowed her to wear a mask, known as a "court vizard", in the royal presence chamber.